ember-cli/eslint-plugin-ember/docs/rules/no-empty-glimmer-component-classes.md

 ## Rule Details

-This rule aims to disallow the use of empty backing classes for Glimmer components.
+This rule aims to disallow the use of empty backing classes for Glimmer components when possible.
 Template-only Glimmer components where there is no backing class are much faster and lighter-weight than Glimmer components with backing classes, which are much lighter-weight than Ember components.
 Therefore, you should only have a backing class for a Glimmer component when absolutely necessary.

-Otherwise, remove the backing class entirely until it is actually needed.
+In addons, the empty class should be replaced with a `templateOnly` export.
+This is because addons can't assume `template-only-glimmer-components` is enabled.
+In apps, remove the backing class entirely until it is actually needed.

 ## Examples